Program overview

 Career Options

-Graduates of the Electrical Engineering Technician - Power program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical Engineering Technician - Power program can pursue a variety of career opportunities in Canada, including:

-• Electrical Systems Engineering Technician: Involved in designing and implementing electrical systems for various applications.
+• Electrical Systems Engineering Technician: Responsible for designing and implementing electrical systems in various industries.

-• Industrial Electrician: Responsible for installing, maintaining, and repairing electrical systems in industrial settings.
+• Industrial Electrician: Focuses on the installation, maintenance, and repair of electrical systems in industrial settings.

 • Industrial Engineering and Manufacturing Technician: Works on improving manufacturing processes and systems to enhance efficiency.

-• Construction and Maintenance Electrician: Focuses on electrical installations and maintenance in residential and commercial buildings.
+• Construction and Maintenance Electrician: Involves working on electrical installations and maintenance in residential and commercial buildings.

 • Automation Technician: Specializes in the installation and maintenance of automated systems and equipment.

-These roles are prevalent in industries such as steel, paper, plastics, automotive, and power utilities, providing a wide range of opportunities for graduates to thrive in their careers.
+These roles are essential in various sectors, including steel, paper, plastics, metals, mining, automotive, and power utilities, providing graduates with a wide range of employment opportunities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.